 - Sound studies

-- Digital music systems
+- Digital music systems and instrument design

 - Soundscape analysis

 Current Higher Degree Supervision